serde-rs/serde-rs.github.io/_src/unit-testing.md

 are made in the course of serializing the value, so `serde_test` provides a [`Token`](https://docs.serde.rs/serde_test/enum.Token.html) abstraction which corresponds roughly to `Serializer` method calls.
-It provides an `assert_ser_tokens` funtion to test that a value serializes into a particular sequence of method calls, an `assert_de_tokens` function to test that a value can be deserialized from a particular sequence of method calls, and an `assert_tokens` function to test both directions.
+It provides an `assert_ser_tokens` function to test that a value serializes into a particular sequence of method calls, an `assert_de_tokens` function to test that a value can be deserialized from a particular sequence of method calls, and an `assert_tokens` function to test both directions.
 It also provides functions to